 Your new motorhome fully complies with the European Directive on the End of Life Vehicles.
-In order to obtain information on how to dispose of your motorhome at the end of its life please visit the Peugeot website.
-The Peugeot website contains full details on all Peugeot products together with details of their environmental and recycling policies.
-The site address is www.peugeot.co.uk.
+In order to obtain information on how to dispose of your motorhome at the end of its life please visit the base vehicle manufacturer website.
+The base vehicle manufacturer website contains full details on all base vehicle manufacturer products together with details of their environmental and recycling policies.